detroitnatif/Text-to-Video/README.md

-## Using OpenAI API to create applications.
+## Using OpenAI API to create Videos from prompts.

 ---

 ### WebScraper

-An agent based approach to web search, using Puppeteer and GPT4-Vision to search the web for current information
+An agent based approach to web search, using Puppeteer and GPT4-Vision to search the web for video content

 ---
 ### Video Narration